combinatorist/resume/README.md

 ## Coder / Collaborator
 (Code for Nashville: January 2017-May 2018)
-- Volunteered at the Code for Nashville chapter of the Code for America Brigade Network
+- Volunteered with the Nashville chapter of the Code for America Brigade Network
 - Piloted a serverless architecture with Terraform on AWS to reduce maintenance and cost
 - Helped initiate, vision, and negotiate reorganization and revitalization, which led to formation of new roles (above)